Gridless Full-Space DOA Estimation for STAR-RIS-Assisted Wireless Systems: Numerical Results

 \section{Numerical Results}

 This section assesses the feasibility, robustness, and angle-estimation accuracy of the proposed methods through numerical simulations.
-We consider a STAR-RIS-assisted uplink with half-wavelength ULA having $N=16$ elements, where all users transmit narrowband signals over the same carrier frequency.
+We consider a STAR-RIS-assisted uplink with a half-wavelength ULA having $N=16$ elements, where all users transmit narrowband signals over the same carrier frequency.
 Unless otherwise stated, we set $K=4$ users with identical SNR, with two users located in the RS and two in the TS.
-We investigate two STAR-RIS settings: \emph{Scenario~1} (uniform parameters), where $\beta_{\mathrm R,n}=\beta_{\mathrm T,n}=\sqrt{2}/2$ for all $n$; and \emph{Scenario~2} (nonuniform parameters), where $\beta_{\mathrm R,n}^2$ is uniformly distributed in $[0.2,0.8]$, subject to \eqref{energy}, and $\beta_{\mathrm T,n}$ is determined accordingly.
-Moreover, to keep the figure legends concise, we adopt abbreviated labels.
-Specifically, “M1, Scen.
-1” refers to the proposed Method~1 evaluated under Scenario~1.
+We investigate two STAR-RIS settings: \emph{Scenario~1} (uniform parameters), where $\beta_{\text{R},n}=\beta_{\text{T},n}=\sqrt{2}/2$ for all $n$; and \emph{Scenario~2} (nonuniform parameters), where $\beta_{\text{R},n}^2$ is uniformly distributed in $[0.2,0.8]$, subject to \eqref{eq:power}, and $\beta_{\text{T},n}$ is determined accordingly.
+To keep the figure legends concise, ``M1, Scen.~1'' refers to the proposed Method~1 evaluated under Scenario~1, and similarly for the other combinations.